Kaihaumanu - Dementia Clinician

 Living with Mate Wareware Partnership pilot.

-Dementia Canterbury in collaboration with Purapura Whetu are seeking qualified Health professionals (Social Work, Occupational Therapy, Nursing, or other Allied Health disciplines) to take up 4-year pilot program roles as Kaihaumanu, navigators for the journey with Mate Wareware.
+Dementia Canterbury in collaboration with Purapura Whetu are seeking a Registered Health Professional (under the health practitioners competence assurance act) to take up 4-year pilot program roles as Kaihaumanu, navigators for the journey with Mate Wareware.